j2rsolutions/STIGFusion-PrismaVigil/README.md

 Note: Replace `[console_hostname]`, `[version]`, and `path/to/your_rule_file.json` with the appropriate values.

-These examples provide clear instructions on using specific flags for different operations with `prismavigil.py`.
-Be sure to replace the placeholders with actual values as needed for your environment.

 ## Getting Started
 To use STIGFUSION-PRISMAVIGIL, clone the repository and navigate through the `scripts` and `stigs` directories.
 The Python script can be used for efficient interaction with the Prisma Cloud environment, as well as for converting raw rule definitions into a structured format suitable for import.